dimitri/pgloader/pgloader.1.md

 	    be found un the `pgloader.transforms` Common Lisp package.
 See above for details.

+        It's possible to augment a default cast rule (such as one that applies against `ENUM` data type for example) with a *transformation function* by omitting entirely the `type` parts of the casting rule, as in the following example:

+            column enumerate.foo using empty-string-to-null

   - *MATERIALIZE VIEWS*

     This clause allows you to implement custom data processing at the data